Black Tea vs. Green Tea — Everything You Need to Know

 Sometimes teas are named after the areas they are from and should not be confused for blends.
 This includes pure tea varieties like Assam black teas, Japanese green tea like Sencha or Chinese green teas.

 Popular black tea blends include earl grey, English breakfast, Indian black teas such as chai masala, and more.
-Popular green tea blends include lemongrass green tea, Genmaicha or green tea with jasmine.
+Popular green tea blends include lemongrass green tea or Genmaicha.
 For the perfect cup of Clearview Tea, we include exact brewing instructions with each tea blend.
 These instructions have been crafted by a tea sommelier.

 Frequently Asked Questions About Green and Black Tea